Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 </div>
 </div>

-Notice that the bootstrap messages at offset `0` and `9` have been deleted, because they are empty (this is on purpose), however message `6` has also been deleted because it shares the key with message `10`; this was not intended and is the bug we need to fix.
+Notice that the bootstrap messages at offset `0` and `9` have been deleted, because they are empty (this is on purpose).
+However, message `6` has also been deleted because it shares the key with message `10`.
+This was not intended and is the bug we need to fix.

 After another restart, the Protobuf content with references is missing in the `CONTENT` table: